Addiction and Mental Health Worker

 If you have questions or require program information for previous academic years, please contact the Program Coordinator.

-Program Synopsis for 2024-2025 Academic Year
+2024-2025 Academic Year

 Semester 1

 In this course, students will explore current research, focused on genetic and epigenetic factors that may play a role in the development of addiction and mental health of individuals.
-Students will review the role of medication in supporting those living with additions and mental health.
+Students will review the role of medication in supporting those living with addictions and mental health.
 By the end of this course, students will have an understanding of the many factors: biological, psychological and social factors that influence mental health and addiction.

 42 Hours